Habits are pretty much who you are.

 That story that’s been on the back burner is still there.
 You keep saying you’re going to get to it, but you keep procrastinating.

-Or, maybe you need to write two articles a week for your blog, but barely manage to write one.
-Not for a real lack of time, more because you’re not prioritizing your work.
+Or, you may need to write two articles a week for your blog, but barely manage to write one.
+Not for a real lack of time, but more because you’re not prioritizing your work.

 Figure out what it is – put it in front of you.
-This strategy may help you change things for the better.
+This strategy may help you improve things.

 2. Write it down.

-Actually writing things down adds another element or layer to the consciousness of the habit.
+Actually writing things down adds another layer to the consciousness of the habit.

 Psychologist James Claiborn, PhD, and the co-author of The Habit Change Workbook, explains, “Write out a list of the pros and cons of this behavior and keep a record of when you do it.
 Measurement of anything tends to change it and makes people much more aware in the first place.”
 (1)